Hainan Island incident: In the air

-The Shenyang J-8 (81192) in another altercation with a U.S. reconnaissance aircraft in January 2001.
+Shenyang J-8 (81192) in another altercation with a US reconnaissance aircraft in January 2001.

 For the next 26 minutes, the crew of the EP-3 performed an emergency plan which included destroying sensitive items aboard the aircraft, such as electronic equipment related to intelligence-gathering, documents and data.
 Part of this plan involved pouring freshly brewed coffee into disk drives and motherboards and using an axe from the plane's survival kit to destroy hard drives.
 The crew had not been formally trained on how to destroy sensitive documents and equipment, and so improvised.
 As a result of the destruction, the plane's interior was later described as resembling "the aftermath of a frat party".

 Osborn made an unauthorized emergency landing at Lingshui airfield, after at least 15 distress signals had gone unanswered, with the emergency code selected on the transponder.
 It landed at 170 kn, with no flaps, no trim, and a damaged left elevator, weighing 108000 lb.
 After the collision, the failure of the nose cone had disabled the No. 3 (inner right) engine, and the No. 1 propeller could not be feathered, resulting in increased drag on that side.
 There was no working airspeed indicator or altimeter, and Osborn used full right aileron during the landing.
-The surviving Chinese interceptor had landed there 10 minutes earlier.
+The other J-8 involved in the intercept had landed there 10 minutes earlier.

 Wang was seen to eject after the collision, but the Pentagon said that the damage to the underside of the EP-3 could mean that the cockpit of the Chinese fighter jet was crushed, making it impossible for the pilot to survive.
 Wang's body was never recovered, and he was presumed dead.